Events

 _____________________________________________

 Manjushri Meditation and Dharma Questions and Answers.
-Last Saturday of each month.
+Last Saturday of each month at 5pm.

-Please join us on the last Saturday of each month for a short Tibetan meditation practice followed by a question and answer session with our Resident Dharma instructor Soepa Tulku.
+Please join us on each Dharma Day (the last Saturday of each month)for a short Buddhist meditation practice followed by a question and answer session with our Resident Dharma instructor Soepa Tulku.
 This practice is open to everyone and is a great place for beginners to come and learn about Buddhism and meditation and have their questions answered.

 Soepa Tulku specifically wants this to be a time when people can come with questions about Buddhism that they want answered and he will make himself available after the meditation to answer any and all questions.